FlimFlam69/WiiUTutorial/ABrazilianWaysToDoThings.md

 * No. When the Wii U formats your external HDD, it formats the whole thing.
 There is no way to partition it.

-> **When I enter a title key into UWizard before extracting a WUD, it says it's incorrect.
-What's going on?**

-* Your WUD might be from a different region, or it might just be as simple as copying over the title key again.

 > **Can I bring my saves over from Loadiine?**

 * Absolutely, you must use Saviine.
-I plan on doing a write-up about this, but in the mean time - there are multiple guides on how to do this around the internet right now.
+Check out the write up in the ['And Other Various Things...'](https://github.com/FlimFlam69/WiiUTutorial/blob/master/README.md) section.

 > **Can I update my games?**